Felt Leaf Garland

 I invited my daughter to draw pictures of leaves on the felt and then cut them out.
 She had a difficult time producing leaves that were a) easy to cut out or b) big enough to use in making the garland.
 Also, I found the (cheap) felt I bought was difficult to cut with kid scissors, so sharp, grown-up scissors were required.
 In the end, I hijacked this part of the project and cut most of the pieces.

 Once the leaves are cut, use a tapestry needle to thread the leaves on to a piece of yarn that is knotted at one end.
-I prefer tapestry needles because the points are sharp enough to penetrate the felt, but safe for small people to use.
+I prefer tapestry needles because the points are sharp enough to penetrate the felt, but safe for small people

 There are certainly lots of ways you could sew the leaves together,